elbowz/PyMAPE/docs/first-loop.md

 ### Filters

 In the ambulance example there is an issue.
-If the monitor collect an emergency multiple time, all the following element (planner and executer) are invoked.
+If the monitor collect an emergency multiple time, all the following element (planner and executer) are still invoked.

 ```python
 detect(True)